-The power Supply Unit, commonly known as PSU, is one of the major components of your PC.
+The Power Supply Unit, commonly known as PSU, is one of the major components of your PC.
 As the name suggests, it provides power to your system to run and execute various tasks.

 How to Tell if Your PSU is Dying: Easy Ways

 Many users fail miserably to determine the exact condition of the PSU of their systems.
 It becomes a matter of discussion where you want to have a perfectly working component of your PC.
-Hence, we bring you some methods that will explain whether your PSU is dying.
+Hence, we bring you some methods to explain whether your PSU is dying.

 The first signal how to tell if your PSU is dying includes shutting down your computer at random intervals.
 It is quite obvious that the system will fail when it stops receiving any power from the backend.
 Even a single component like CPU, RAM, or hard drive will not function without enough power.

 If it happens once in a while, you can ignore the situation and have a normal experience.
 However, it would be best to consider changing the PSU as you might lose important unsaved files.
 For instance, you are working on a document, and the PC shuts, it will erase everything.

 Another way to how to tell if your PSU is dying, This point is the additional part of the previous section as PSU is responsible to power up the entire system.
 The computer will not start in the first stage, and you will have a black screen.